Child and Family Developmental Services

 Speech therapy activities can include playtime activities, muscle exercises, and structured learning tasks.

-How many speech therapy appointments are needed?
+How many therapy appointments are needed?

 How long is an individual in treatment?